 In the junior year, this development is supplemented and followed by courses in civil engineering (fluid and soil mechanics, hydraulics, statistics, and surveying), program-specific environmental engineering courses (ecological engineering and sustainability), an applied biological science course (ecology), and two lab courses where hands-on laboratories build practical skills from the classroom instruction.

-During the senior year, students complete a sequence of advanced courses: hazardous and solid waste management, hydrologic and groundwater engineering, and treatment process engineering.
+During the senior year, students complete a sequence of advanced courses: hydrologic and groundwater engineering, treatment process engineering, and a departmental elective.
 Professional practice issues are covered in the fall semester, followed by capstone design in the spring semester.
 An earth science elective and two technical electives are included as well.
 Students may select technical electives from engineering and a wide range of supporting programs.
 Most students take the Fundamentals of Engineering (FE) exam in spring of their senior year.

 All UB students must take a specified number of general education courses.
 Several sets of requirements are potentially applicable depending on when (year) and how (transfer or freshman) a student entered UB.